 Restraining orders can go by several names.
 They are also called protective orders or orders of protection.

 A threat is already a form of assault, and you can call the police when someone threatens you.
 From there, the gears of justice can grind slowly.
-Police must thoroughly investigate the claim, then tailor the charge to fit the act.
-Then they must make an arrest, handing the case off to prosecutors who must prove the defendant’s guilt beyond a reasonable doubt.
+Police must thoroughly investigate the claim and tailor the charge to fit the act.
+Then, they must make an arrest, handing the case off to prosecutors who must prove the defendant’s guilt beyond a reasonable doubt.

 A protective order can bypass all this.
 You can simply accuse your harasser of breaking the order, and the charge runs through the system much quicker.
 The penalty will probably not be as severe, but it will send a strong message and hopefully keep your abuser in line.